-Why would you choose a long or short leaf spring for your trailer?
-They come in different sizes, not only for strength, but also in length.
+Why choose a long or short leaf spring for your trailer?
+They come in different sizes, not only for strength, but also in trailer leaf spring length.
 So, why do I want long ones or short ones?
 Does it even matter?

 These are great questions, for sure, and it can certainly cause some confusion when looking at the specs.
 So, let’s look at some basic trailer leaf spring length geometry and reasoning.
+We’ll shed some light, even if we don’t have all the answers.
 Since they make different lengths, there must be a reason.

 Is This A Thing?